openedx/edx-proctoring/docs/developing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-`MFE special exam lib <https://github.com/edx/frontend-lib-special-exams/>`_ is a react library to support special exams in the MFE application learning.
+`MFE special exam lib <https://github.com/edx/frontend-lib-special-exams/>`_ is a react library to support special exams in the Learning MFE.

 Make sure that `frontend-app-learning` is setup and running on your devstack.

-The special exam lib is installed as a dependency of MFE application learning.
+The special exam lib is installed as a dependency of Learning MFE.
 And for the local development module export flow should be overridden, the following steps are required:

 * Create new directory `packages` in the `frontend-app-learning` repository and clone special exam library::